Aditya-21052131/Customer-Behavior-Analysis/README.md

 # Dataset

 A simulated dataset is created within the project, representing actions (like 'view' and 'purchase') taken by customers on different products.
-You can modify this dataset or connect it to a real customer behavior dataset.

 # Features